 - Have your site added to the Waterloo Content Management System (WCMS) migration schedule.
 In most cases, moving your site into the WCMS takes care of most of the accessibility requirements.

 - Attend the Skills for the Electronic Workplace courses on web accessibility.

-- Review the Basic web accessibility page.
+- Review the Basic web accessibility and Accessibility tools pages.